 Toks Fale’s vision for creating Fale Dojo in 2016 was born out of his loyalty to New Japan and his desire to give back to his South Auckland community.
 The creation of Fale Dojo provides an opportunity for people to train as professional wrestlers and a path to help turn people’s goals into a foreseeable reality.

-Throughout all of this, it is clear that there are very strong and connected similarities between the Japanese culture and the Pacific and Maori cultures.
+Throughout all of this, there are very strong and connected similarities between the Japanese culture and the Pacific and Maori cultures.
 These cultures are based on ideals of strong family values and sense of community.
 The idea that you should be proud of your heritage; never feeling that you were at a disadvantage because of it.
 It could be argued that it is not the case in other wrestling organisations.

 Going back to NZ being an ally versus colony, partnership assures equal status.
 Unlike a colony it does not risk inciting individualism, greed and a ‘know-it-all’ culture, but rather being an ally embraces the belief of collectiveness and thinking as one for the common cause; in this case, what is best for professional wrestling and how best to provide people with the opportunity to achieve their goals.